Sash-github-account/pandoc_resume/markdown/resume.md

 Academic Projects
 --------------------
 DSP
-: a mini digital audio processor ASIC design project with RTL coding, SV testbench and APR.
+: a mini stereo digital audio processor FIR filter ASIC design project with RTL coding, SV testbench and APR.

 Crypto
 : Trivium Cipher physical design with custom library using Cadence Virtuoso.

 RF IC
 : a low noise amplifier operating at 2.4 to 2.5 GHz, 1.2 V, with a transducer gain of 13.9 dB.

+Analog
+: A fast settling op-amp using 0.25um, 2.5V CMOS technology to be used with switched-capacitor pipeline ADC.

+Modelling
+: a C language based computational model of an FIR filter, used in a digital audio processor.
+: a Matlab based on-chip spiral inductor model to compute the inductance, Q-factor for given dimensions of the spiral inductor.

+Undergrad
+: Wireless power transfer with self-regulated voltage for bio-medical implants.
+: RFID based parking system.

 Skills
 -------